wandyezj/wandyezj.github.io/docs/_posts/2023-11-04-trends-in-computing.md

     - Apple App Store, and Google App Store
 - Using market power to enforce restrictive contracts
     - Google forced bundling of Play Services with Android
-    - Amazon restrictive contracts on sellers between business segments - requiring warehouse usage fees.
+    - Amazon restricted contracts on sellers between business segments, requiring warehouse usage fees.
-    - Amazon not allowing sellers to charge less on other sites.
+    - Amazon did not allow sellers to charge less on other sites.
 - Locking out competitors
-    - Amazon not allow Walmart to sell their products through Amazon.
+    - Amazon did not allow Walmart to sell their products through Amazon.
 - Monopolizing defaults
-    - Apple in phone advertising of their own services.
+    - Apple uses its hardware/software platform to advertise its own services.
-    - Google purchasing of all major browser defaults.
+    - Google purchased the right to be the default search engine in all major browsers.
-- Creation of 1st party internal APIs that give an advantage to an unrelated business segments.
+- Creation of 1st party internal APIs that give an advantage to unrelated business segments.
-- Deliberately making a competitors solution worse through incompatibility to increase market share.
+- Deliberately making a competitor's solution worse through incompatibility to increase market share.
-    - A key example here is iMessage, which is deliberately incompatible with Android, in order to degrade the Android experience with iPhone.
+    - Apple iMessage is deliberately incompatible with Android in order to degrade the Android experience with iPhone.
 Per Tim Cook (CEO of Apple), the solution to this deliberately introduced incompatibility is to buy an iPhone.

-Competition can be increased by enforcing compatibility and allow 3rd parties to develop solutions that hook into existing solutions.
+Competition can be increased by enforcing compatibility and allow 3rd parties to develop solutions that hook into dominant platforms.
 In the case where monopolies naturally exist, it makes sense to regulate.

 Breaking up large tech companies probably won't happen.
-There are significant benefits to the large tech companies for businesses and consumers.
-Another reason these companies are unlikely to be broken up is they are all American companies and it's easier for the government to keep track of and regulate big companies verses smaller ones.
+There are significant benefits large tech companies provide for businesses and consumers.
+Additionally, they are all American companies and it is easier for the government to track and regulate big companies verses many smaller ones.

 If the playing field were leveled, smaller niche companies could force large companies to invest further in their own services to stay competitive.
-However, Ultimately there is diminishing returns for the smaller companies since at some point the larger companies have the capability to invest massive resources to implement any innovative feature given enough time and they have the ability to run their services cheaper thanks to hardware at scale.
+However, it is not possible to level the playing field entirely.
+Large companies will always retain the advantage of scale, especially with the more capital-intensive parts of the business, like hardware.
+They can use those excess profits to invest in research and development for future products, while knowing that not all efforts lead to successes.
+They can also choose to buy out the competition, or invest the extra funds in copying the successful features of other companies.
+Such risks and rewards are inaccessible to smaller players.

 ### Security

-The demand for increased security in software applications increases the cost to develop software and places a continual cost on companies to keep software secure.
-As software is increasingly used for everything it is a prime target for criminals and state actors.
+The demand for increased security in software applications increases the cost to develop and maintain software.
+As software is increasingly used for everything, it is a prime target for criminals and state actors.
 Increasing attacks prompt concern by the public and thus prompt government action.
-Consumers and businesses will want to get their software from companies they can trust with their security.
-This creates a large advantage for large tech companies that can afford to develop extensive security processes and practices.
+Consumers and businesses will want to get their software from companies they feel are secure.
+This creates a large advantage for large tech companies that can afford to develop extensive security processes and practices and have the capacity to handle PR incidents.

 ## Browser First Applications

 The browser as a runtime allows applications to be written once for all platforms.
-The Browser offers compatibility across the complex Operating Systems {Android, iOS, macOS, Windows, Linux} and hardware ecosystem { x64, ARM, RISC-V} reducing development cost.
+The browser offers compatibility across the complex operating systems {Android, iOS, macOS, Windows, Linux} and hardware ecosystem { x64, ARM, RISC-V} reducing development cost.
 The browser acts as a common VM like the [JRE](https://en.wikipedia.org/wiki/Java_(software_platform)

 Most applications can be handled by the browser, and the browser is being further developed to handle other cases as well.

-Browser engines are also becoming consolidated, it doesn't make business sense to develop a new engine and a successful new engine hasn't been developed since Chromium.
+Browser engines are also becoming consolidated.
+It doesn't make business sense to develop a new engine and a successful new engine hasn't been developed since Chromium.

 Browser Engines